dotnet/docs-maui/docs/user-interface/layouts/index.md

 In this example, sizing works as follows:

 - Each row has an explicit height of 50 device-independent units.
 - The width of the first column is set to `Auto`, and is therefore as wide as required for its children.
-In this case, it's 200 device-independent units wide to accommodate the width of the first `Label`.
+In this case, it's 200 device-independent units wide to accommodate the width of the first <xref:Microsoft.Maui.Controls.Label>.

 Space can be distributed within a column or row by using auto sizing, which lets columns and rows size to fit their content.
 This is achieved by setting the height of a `RowDefinition`, or the width of a `ColumnDefinition`, to `Auto`.
 Proportional sizing can also be used to distribute available space among the rows and columns of the grid by weighted proportions.
 This is achieved by setting the height of a `RowDefinition`, or the width of a `ColumnDefinition`, to a value that uses the `*` operator.